wangleon/gamse/docs/manual.foces.rst

 -------------
 The order detection and location of FOCES data follow :ref:`the standard method
 <order_tracing>` of `GAMSE`.
-Orders are detected in combined flat fileding images.
+Orders are detected in combined flat field images.
-Below example shows the result of order detection in a combination of 11 flat images.
+The example below shows the result of the order detection algorithm in a combination of 11 flat images.
-Totally 85 échlle orders are found, and numbered as 0, 1, 2 ...
+Totally 85 échelle orders are found, and numbered as 0, 1, 2 ...
 84.
 All the images have exposure times of 1.5 seconds.